Ruth McKernan: Publications

 Alongside publishing more than 130 scientific papers and 15 patents, McKernan wrote Billy's Halo, published in 2006 and described as part memoir, part popular science.
 The book describes the death of her father and was shortlisted for the Mind awards in 2007.
 McKernan also writes comment pieces in national newspapers on the role of academia.

-Interests
+Personal life

 McKernan's interests include science-writing and gardening.
 She also acts as a spokesperson for Women in Innovation.